 In today’s global economy, it is of the utmost importance to verify marketing claims in order to better educate consumers.
 As a result, ICC-SRCC, in conjuction with ICC Evaluation Service (ICC-ES) has introduced a new Marketing Claim Verification Program.
 Through the program, manufacturers can work hand-in-hand with ICC-SRCC and ICC-ES to verify their products’ marketing claims through an objective and impartial process.
 Click here to learn more about the Marketing Claim Verification Program.

-SRCC’s OG-300 Puerto Rico Supplement provides performance ratings for solar water heaters using four additional hot water loads to meet the unique needs of the region.
-The four draw patterns used are based on the U.S. Department of Energy Uniform Energy Factor Test Method, and correspond to 10, 38 55 and 84 gallons per day of hot water use.
+- DOE Draw Pattern Rating Supplement provides performance ratings for solar water heaters using four additional hot water loads established by the U.S. Department of Energy.
+The four draw patterns used are based on the DOE Uniform Energy Factor Test Method, and correspond to 10, 38 55 and 84 gallons per day of hot water use.
 These draw patterns additional provide detail on the performance of solar water heating systems for households of various sizes.
-Performance ratings are based on actual weather data for San Juan, Puerto Rico.

-SRCC’s Canadian F379 Rating Supplement provides computer-simulated performance ratings that replicate the test conditions set out in the CSA F379 standard.
+- OG-300 Canadian F379 Supplement provides computer-simulated performance ratings that replicate the thermal performance testing prescribed in the CSA F379 standard.
 Results are provided in units of GJ/year for use in software packages such as SWIFT.

 For more information on OG-300 supplements, contact us.